Pages created and updated by

 allows you to specify your fundamental frequency and the

 number of harmonics you wish to see on the plot.
-LTSpice
+LTspice

 defaults to the 9th harmonic unless you specify